Provincial Govt To Launch Small Scale Power Projects Under Roshan Balochistan Programme - UrduPoint

 The energy generated from the small scale power projects could be used for street lights and water supply tube wells, the sources in Balochistan government told APP.

-Under Roshan Balochistan programme, power supply projects would be formulated at a specific location in off-grid areas which would benefit the people of the far-flung area.
+Under Roshan Balochistan programme, power supply projects would be formulated at a specific location in off-grid areas which would benefit the people of far-flung areas.

 The newly established Medical Emergency Response Centers at the highways of the province would also be connected with solar energy sources, he added.